yashwrdhn/microTeams--MS-Teams-clone-/README.md

   2.Inside the repo directory, use 'npm install' to install necessary dependencies.
   3. Use 'npm run start' or 'npm run test' to start the local server.

+It is made using ExpressJs, a Nodejs powered backend with html,css,Bootstrap & vanilla javascript as front end.
+Along with that, socket.io and Web RTC api has been used for chat and video communications.